Keto Salt and Vinegar Wings

 dipping a chicken wing into some blue cheese dressing

-I make these keto salt and vinegar wings as a full meal more often than I make them as an appetizer.
-To round out the plate, I toss together a quick green salad or roast up some brussels sprouts or green beans.
-For dipping, I go back and forth between blue cheese dressing and avocado mayo.
-The blue cheese plays off the vinegar tang in a way I didn’t expect, and the sugar free bbq sauce adds a sweet contrast if you want something different.
-Ranch works too, but I always come back to blue cheese with these.
+I make these as a full meal more often than as an appetizer.
+To round out the plate, I toss together a quick green salad or roast some buffalo cauliflower.
+For game day spreads, I set these next to smoked wings and a bowl of keto nachos so people can graze.
+I go back and forth between blue cheese dressing and a simple lemon squeeze for dipping.
+The blue cheese plays off the vinegar tang in a way I didn’t expect, and lemon adds a bright contrast when I want something lighter.

 crispy wings on a plate next to celery and bell pepper

 I’ve tried a lot of wing seasonings over the years.
 Garlic parmesan, lemon pepper, cajun.
-But salt and vinegar is the one I keep coming back to.
-The combination of acid and salt does something to crispy chicken skin that other seasonings just can’t match.
-The vinegar cuts through the richness of the chicken fat while the salt amplifies every bite.
-In this recipe, I mix apple cider vinegar with salt and garlic powder, which makes more of a wet marinade than a dry rub.
-That vinegar coating is what gives these baked salt and vinegar wings their signature tang.
+But the vinegar-forward flavor is the one I keep coming back to.
+The acid does something to crispy chicken skin that other seasonings can’t match.
+The vinegar cuts through the richness of chicken fat while the salt amplifies every bite.
+In this recipe, I mix apple cider vinegar with garlic powder and a half teaspoon of salt to create more of a wet marinade than a dry rub.
+That vinegar coating is what gives these baked wings their signature tang.

 I use apple cider vinegar as my default because the flavor is rounded and a little fruity without being sweet.
-But I’ve tested white vinegar, white wine vinegar, and rice vinegar on these salt and vinegar chicken wings, and they all work.
-White vinegar is the sharpest, closest to that salt and vinegar chip flavor.
+But I’ve tested white vinegar, white wine vinegar, and rice vinegar on these wings, and they all work.
+White vinegar is the sharpest, closest to that chip-like tang.
 Rice vinegar is the mildest.
 Apple cider vinegar lands right in the middle, which is why I reach for it most.
-Malt vinegar is what restaurants typically use, but it has more carbs than the others, so I skip it for keto.
+Malt vinegar is what restaurants typically use, but it has more carbs than the others, so I skip it for low carb cooking.
 Apple cider vinegar also gives the wings a slightly deeper golden color after broiling, which I like.

 grabbing wings with tongs to coat with vinegar mixture